 - has made an outstanding contribution to MRC’s mission to improve human health through world-class medical research

 - has improved the wider research environment by enabling national or global research capabilities.
-For example, through championing research integrity, development of infrastructure and influencing policy and practice
+Examples can include but are not limited to:

-- has advanced research culture.
-For example, through training, advancing equality, diversity and inclusion in the research community, or fostering team science.
+- advancing equality, diversity and inclusion in the research community

 The research for which the individual is nominated for can be for basic, clinical or applied research (or any combination of these) that has made an outstanding contribution to MRC’s mission to improve health through world-class medical research.